 Being a National Express coach service, this is a limited stop affair though it does a useful thing in passing through the heart of Wales.
 The one journey each way everyday connects lesser known places like Ponterwyd, Llangurig and Llanidloes with larger spots across Wales and England.
 Anything that has a use in getting outside visitors to and from a quieter part of Wales has to be good.

 461: Llandrindod Wells – New Radnor – Kington – Hereford

 Kington is another of those border towns on the course of Offa’s Dyke Path National Trail so here’s a way to get there by public transport.
-It’s a Monday to Saturday service like many in Herefordshire and Powys but there’s a largely hourly frequency too.
-On the English side of the border, a very generous slice of the day sees service too and that crosses into the early minutes of Sunday morning too on the last Saturday journey from Hereford to Kington.
-In some contrast, the Welsh side sees coverage from early morning to early evening and doesn’t enjoy those later services offered in Herefordshire.
+It’s a Monday to Saturday service like many in Herefordshire and Powys but there’s a largely hourly frequency for much of the day too.

 It is Knighton’s position on Offa’s Dyke Path National Trail that makes the place of interest but Ludlow’s not an unpretty spot either and it is one Simon Jenkins’ best views in England too.
-This bus service is a Monday to Friday operation with three journeys towards Ludlow and four towards Knighton.
+This bus service is a Monday to Saturday operation with four journeys in each direction.
 Looking at the timetable may lure you into thinking there are more than these because of a number of deviations that are Thursday only for some reason.
 On all days of the week, the service timings are useful too and compare well with the eccentricities of those on the Heart of Wales line.

 X75: Rhayader – Llanidloes – Newtown – Welshpool – Shrewsbury